tvrbo-pro/TvrboReact/readme.md

 ### Configuration

-Though Webpack handles ES6 modules by only bundling what's imported instead of the whole module, it may not be a good idea to use a single config file for the server and the client.
+Even if Webpack performs Tree Shaking on ES6 modules, it may not be a good idea to use a single config file for the server and the client.
 That's why both are split into separate files and must be included accordingly.

 **Server only code** may import `app/config/server.js` and `app/config/client.js` and use any of its values.